Orders For Protection and Harassment Restraining Orders

 - Did you lose a job because of the assault?

 - Did you lose any property because of the assault?

 Go back over any other assaults.
 Talk about the most serious assaults first.
 Use the lists above to answer the same questions about each one.

-If there was no assault or if it was months or years ago and the abuser still caused you fear of immediate harm, you must prove you have fear of immediate harm right now.
+If there was no assault, or if it was months or years ago, and the abuser still caused you fear of immediate harm, you must prove you fear immediate harm right now.

 You can do this by answering the following questions: